The Harvey Family

 In keeping her journal she followed another family tradition; the Harveys have left behind them comprehensive records from the middle of the 19th century, so detailed that their lives could virtually be reconstructed from them.
 Through the Victorian and Edwardian period the family included several long-lived spinsters, who kept scrapbooks and copied all their correspondence, as well as that of their close family members.
 They kept almost everything, and their journals and diaries can now be found shared between the Priaulx Library and the Island Archives.
 In addition they retained older family documents, including wills and property transactions.

 Winifred’s immediate family had a strong link with the army, in particular, the 25th Regiment of Foot, known as the King’s Own (Scottish) Borderers.
 Her father, Henry James Harvey (1840-1921), retired as Major in 1888 at the age of 47.
-In 1849, his brother, Ensign John Richard Harvey, from 77th foot, was made Ensign in the 25th Foot, vice Maunsell, who retired; this seems serendipitously to be the beginning of their long familial association.
+In 1849, his brother, Ensign John Richard Harvey, from 77th foot, was made Ensign in the 25th Foot; this seems to be the beginning of their long familial association.
 Another brother, Thomas Peter, became a Major in the 77th Foot, and died at Weymouth.
 John Richard retired as Lieutenant-Colonel in 1885; he has left behind him an extraordinarily rich set of papers, including detailed illustrated journals and scrapbooks of his time in India and his voyage around the dominions in various military ships, collecting and delivering invalided soldiers.
 Henry James was later promoted to Lieutenant-Colonel.
-He served in the Afghan War (1878-9) (a report by him of an action in the Khyber may be found here) and in 1887 married Beatrice Emmeline, daughter of Rev. James Watson, Vicar of All Saints’, Upper Norwood, London, at Futegharh.
+He served in the Afghan War (1878-9): a report by him of an action in the Khyber may be found here, and a journal entry from the Library's own collection, here.
+In 1887 he married Beatrice Emmeline, daughter of Rev. James Watson, Vicar of All Saints’, Upper Norwood, London, at Futegharh.
 They produced three children: Winifred Beatrice (b.
 1888), Edith Mary (b.
 1890), and Henry John (b.
 1892).
 Henry became a Colonel in the KOSB, having survived the First War.

 The Library’s first reference to the Harveys in St Peter Port is to John (1736-1778), whose marriage to Margaret Anne Parker (d.
 1790) is recorded in 1759.
 Amongst the papers, the 1767 will of Jane Harvey, wife of William Vionnée, mariner, names her mother, Jane Harvey, as beneficiary; the mother may have been John Harvey's sister.
 This awaits confirmation.
 The Harvey papers include several 18th century legal documents that involve Margaret Anne and John Harvey, mostly in disputes over property with other members of the Parker family, from which a Parker family tree can be gleaned; her father, Daniel Parker, is documented as renting out property in the Pollet in 1719; his father was Pierre Parker Snr, and he had brothers Pierre Jr, Samuel, and Robert as well as a sister, Elizabeth, all of whom survived to be of an age to quarrel over inheritances in the 1760s.
-The Parkers (or Parquer) can be traced in Guernsey back to the middle of the 17th century (their last house, Old Court, is subject of a Case Study).
+The Parkers (or Parquer) can be traced in Guernsey back to the middle of the 17th century (their last house was the short-lived Old Court, demolished to create St Julian's Avenue).
 T. F. Priaulx’s article, with which he was helped by Winifred Harvey, refers to an unspecified Harvey (who could be John and Jane's son) coming to Alderney as a shipmaster and marrying a Miss Blaize, whence the couple removed to Guernsey.
 The inscription on the family vault in the Brother's Cemetery in St Peter Port does not bear this out,4 but a search of the Alderney records reveals that

 Daniel, son of Pierre Parker of the island of Guernsey, and Suzanne daughter of Sieur Blaize Le Ber, Justice, were married after midnight night of 10 to 11 February 1723 without publication of banns, after paying the dues to the Dean of Guernezey and paid the minister at his discretion, as a stranger.